 But the Sistine Chapel and all the works and galleries of the Vatican Museums with some of the most famous works in the world are fee-based and require entrance and, very importantly, sell out quickly as seating is limited and there are thousands of people who want to go every day.

 Is the Sistine Chapel included in the Vatican tickets?

 Is St. Peter's Basilica included in the Vatican tickets?

 Not always, but the entrance to St. Peter's Basilica is free so you don't have to pay if you don't want to.
-Of course, the queues are very long, so there is the option to pay to enter (with or without a guided tour) and skip the queues.
+Of course, the queues are very long, so there is the option to pay to go inside (with or without a guided tour) and skip the queues.
 Once inside, you will marvel at its size and the quality of some of its works.

 Is the ascent to the Dome included in the Vatican tickets?

 If you want to go up to the Dome of St. Peter you will have to pay a separate ticket, but you can buy it right there without reservation and there are usually no long waits to access.
 If you hesitate between paying or not to go up to the dome, my advice is to take a breath and go up.